Skip to main content

 Mastercard

-Mastercard is a leading financial services and technology company.
+Mastercard is a leading company in the global payments industry.
 Mastercard's global payments processing network connects consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
 Mastercard products and solutions make everyday commerce activities easier, more secure and more efficient for everyone.

 Together, Mastercard and WFP are helping communities around the world take important steps towards breaking the cycle of hunger and poverty for future generations.
-Since the partnership began in 2012, Mastercard and partners have contributed a total of US$45 million to WFP, through cause marketing campaigns, consumer fundraising, events, support for emergencies, employee gifts, and expertise-sharing.
+Since the partnership began in 2012, Mastercard and partners have contributed more than US$ 50 million to WFP, through cause marketing campaigns, consumer fundraising, events, support for emergencies, employee gifts, and expertise-sharing.

 School Feeding: the partnership with Mastercard focuses on the transformational power of school meals – which can help improve children’s health, cognitive development, access to education, and future lifetime earnings.
-Here are just a few examples of the on-the-ground impact WFP made around the world, with Mastercard’s support, in 2019:
+Since 2012, the partnership has delivered the equivalent value of 160 million school meals.
+Below are a few examples of the on-the-ground impact WFP made around the world, with Mastercard’s support, in 2023:

 Mastercard logo